 What can you serve with Bombay potatoes?

-If I've made it super spicy with lots of chillies then a big dollop of yogurt on the side is ideal for cooling it down.
+If I've made the potatoes super spicy with lots of chillies then a big dollop of yogurt on the side is ideal for cooling it down.

 I also like to add a squeeze of lemon but again, that's totally up to you!